 - Is the degree of replication fixed or variable? - How many copies do we want?
 The degree of three can give reasonable guarantees.
 This degree depends on what we want to achieve. - Where should we place the replicas?
-You want to place replicated resources closer to users. - Can you cache content instead of replicating entire resources? - Should replication be client-initiated or server-initiated?
+You want to place replicated resources closer to users. - Can you cache content instead of replicating entire resources? - Permanent replicas or temporary replicas? - Should replication be client-initiated or server-initiated? - How do we ensure consistency?